 The pour-over style is a brewing method where water is poured over the coffee grounds.
 It sounds simple enough, but optimizing pour-over coffee requires deft kettle handling.

 The angle at which you pour should be consistent.
-Whether the water come out in a thick stream or a thin stream is entirely up to you and your wrist.
+Whether the water comes out in a thick stream or a thin stream is entirely up to you and your wrist.
 But once the water touches the coffee bed, you need to pay close attention to where the grounds are being saturated.

 If it sounds like a bit of a chore, don’t worry!
 A gooseneck kettle gives you the control you need.

 The gooseneck kettle’s most prominent feature is its spout, from which it received its name.
 The spout is narrow and curved, just like a goose’s neck.
 As silly as the name sounds, the spout’s design makes it the best tool for brewing coffee carefully.
 It offers an opportunity for the brewer to control the pour with precision.